 Researchers - and some vineyards - are developing electrical equipment that accelerates the aging process, turning young wine from an undrinkable bitter grape juice into a quaffable beverage fit for any table.

+The system being developed in China - which has a burgeoning wine industry - works by speeding up the normal chemical reactions in wines that can take up to 20 years.
 According to the researchers, the results have been "striking" and have fooled some wine experts in taste testings.
 Even the cheapest of wines are usually only drunk after six months.
 Most, especially reds, take longer to achieve the required balance and complexity.

+The finest can take 20 years or more to reach their peak.
 During aging, wine becomes less acidic as the alcohol reacts with organic acids to produce a plethora of the fragrant compounds known as esters.
 Unpleasant components precipitate out and the wine becomes clearer and more stable.
 Red wines mellow and become less bitter.

 A team led by Xin An Zeng, a chemist at the South China University of Technology in Guangzhou, came up with the idea of pumping the rough wine through a pipe that ran between two titanium electrodes, connected to the mains.